cbcoursera1/getdata-013-Project/README.md

 run_analysis.R: An R script which performs the transformation on the original UMI dataset, resulting in the data contained herein.

+UMI_data_info.txt: More information about the original data set and the original data.

 # How to Use

 Build this dataset from scratch: